TecArt-Udayana/intro-to-computer-vision-2021/README.md

 Create an environment and install packages by importing the environment.yml file by running `conda env create -f environment.yml` from your terminal

 ## If you're using PIP
-Run `pip install -r requirements.txt` from your terminal
+Please use a virtual environment, so this project's dependency don't mess up with your global environment Run `pip install -r requirements.txt` from your terminal

 ## After setting up environment